-Program: Coalition to End Human Trafficking Coachella Valley Riverside County Requested Amount: \$154,920

-The current program goals are to provide awareness campaigns with youth and young adults throughout the Coachella and Palo Verde communities through various awareness and outreach efforts.
-In-person outreach and awareness to youth and adults through community events, schools, clubs, and recreational programs.
-Virtual outreach and awareness through digital marketing on social media platforms as well as programmatic banner advertising and video campaigns on popular apps, websites, and video streamers (YouTube).
+Reviewer's Average Score: 79% Prior RAP Funding: FY22 Small Grant: \$5,000 uvenile Intervention #4 Barbara Sinatra's Children Center Program: rogram: Coalition to End Human Trafficking Coachella Valley Riverside County Requested Amount: \$154,920 to provide awareness campaigns with youth and young adults throughout the Coachella rough various awareness and outreach efforts.
+In-person outreach and awareness to youth events, schools, clubs, and recreational programs.
+Virtual outreach and awareness through • • ia platforms as well as programmatic banner advertising and video campaigns on popular amers (YouTube).
 For youth, traditional talk presentations offer a limited audience.
 BSCC and the Coalition are committed to attending schools, clubs, recreational programs, and community events to educate in person as this connection is valuable.
 We believe traditional school and community events are necessary as well as reaching young people in the digital space.

-, 31 1

-Reviewer's Average Score: 73%

-Prior RAP Funding: N/A
+Reviewer's Average Score: 73% Prior RAP Funding: N/A Grants Committee Recommendation: To approve \$26,700 of their request